futoin/specs/draft/ftn3_iface_definition.md

 ### 1.8.5.
 Result type

 Very often function calls return only single value.
-It not efficient and not clean write something `result.result`.
-Therefore, it's allowed to define result as string refering to standard or custom type.
+It is not efficient and is redundant to access a single value result like `result.result`.
+Therefore, it's allowed to define result as string referring to standard or custom type.

 Type variations are not allowed in result.